Frequently Asked Questions

 Why haven’t I previously been referred for root canal therapy?

 Many practitioners carry out root canal therapy but have reduced success rates compared to specialists.
-Unfortunately, there are less than 200 specialists registered in endodontics in the country and most are in private practice, but we have two practitioners who carry out root canal work for referred patients (Dr Tant, who is a Specialist Registered in Endodontics and Dr Bozis, our Associate Endodontist).
+Unfortunately, there are less than 200 specialists registered in endodontics in the country and most are in private practice.

 Is root canal therapy painful?